nasarar/Credit_Risk_Analysis/README.md

 -Software: Jupyter Notebook 6.2.0

 ## Results
-- Naive Random Oversampling:
+- Naive Random Oversampling: The balanced accuracy score is 65% while the high risk precision is 1% and recall is 69%.
-- SMOTE:
+- SMOTE: The balanced accuracy score is 65% while the high risk precision is 1% and recall is 69%.
-- Undersampling:
+- Undersampling: The balanced accuracy score is 65% while the high risk precision is 1% and recall is 69%.
-- Combination:
+- Combination: The balanced accuracy score is 64% while the high risk precision is 1% and recall is 78%.
-- Balanced Random Forest Classifier:
+- Balanced Random Forest Classifier: The balanced accuracy score is 75.9% while the high risk precision is 3% and recall is 63%.
-- Easy Ensemble AdaBoost Classifier:
+- Easy Ensemble AdaBoost Classifier: The balanced accuracy score is 93.1% while the high risk precision is 9% and recall is 92%.

 ## Summary